 Meals are served cafeteria-style.
 Adults should sit with their pack.
-Extra parents at meals may or may not be a problem, please call in and ask for possi-ble meal reservations.
+Extra parents at meals may be a problem, so please call in and ask for possible meal reservations.
 The paid campers get to eat first!
 After the meal, packs are assigned to assist with clean up.
 As part of their program Webelos scouts will cook their evening meals in their campsites.
-Den Chiefs will assist.
+Den Chiefs will assist and all gear is provided.

 Packs will be issued meal bracelets for each leader upon check-in.
-Additional bracelets will not be issued, rotating leaders/chaperones are responsible for giving their bracelet to the next person.
+Additional bracelets will not be issued.
+Rotating leaders are responsible for giving their bracelet to the next person.

 Families are always welcome to come to camp and share in their son's experience.
-Please let the Camp Director know how many additional people will be dining with us on Friday night so the cooks can prepare for them.
+If your family plans to come to camp and dine with us, please let the Camp Director know as soon as possible.
+If we do not know until time of arrival there may not be enough food.